Ozame/aigrad/gradu/NOTES.md

 ### Possible research Questions (?)
 1. What is the current state of AGI? **Could this be specified more?** / How much research is done?
 2. What are the current techniques used and researched? / How the research is focused on the field?
+How it has changed over time?
 3. What have been the most successful attempts? **Could this be specified more?**
 4. Where and when were the studies published?